 Various obstacles have been identified that can explain the limited international climate finance flows to fragile and conflict-affected countries.
 First, investors tend to avoid fragile and conflict-affected regions due to the greater chance of government breakdown, physical violence and asset loss.
 Second, governments of fragile and conflict-affected states often have limited capacity to tackle the administrative requirements needed to apply for international climate funds, especially when the application language-often English-differs from their own.
-The minimum data requirements needed to apply for multilateral climate funds such as the GEF and Green Climate Fund are frequently inaccessible and incomplete in conflict-affected countries, with the presence of armed groups have obstructed the participatory and gender assessments required for most funding streams.
+The minimum data requirements needed to apply for multilateral climate funds such as the GEF and Green Climate Fund are frequently inaccessible and incomplete in conflict-affected countries, with the presence of armed groups increasing the difficulty of data collection.
+In Mali, for example, armed groups have obstructed the participatory and gender assessments required for most funding streams.
 Moreover, the technicalities of funding proposals require expertise on climate change and adaptation that may not be available in these countries.